ProfJski/WaveEquationDemo/README.md

 ![Frame rate control](/images/WP3.gif)

+**Press F** to freeze the system and again to unpause it.
 The frame rate for the fancy 3D histogram is unfortunately slow, so don't expect much more than 30 FPS for that view.

 ## OpenCL kernels
 Two are provided.
 The sinusoidal one is useful because simple harmonic motion is intuitive and a common textbook example.
 The "basic" one is a starting point to craft one's own mechanics equations based on a potential field which varies according to position and determines the acceleration on the particle.
 To keep the particle within our domain, the basic kernel uses force = -kx^3.
 The next step would be to design various potential functions and compare their behavior to the QM equivalent situation.

 OpenCL helps if you want to render a large number of particles.
 Since they all move independently of each other, they can be updated in parallel.
-If one doesn't want OpenCL, the kernel functions can simply be replaced by C++ functions, albeit slower.
+If one doesn't want OpenCL, the kernel functions can simply be replaced by C++ functions, albeit with slower results.

 ## Varying the parameters: some examples
-Below is an unrealistic example: simple harmonic motion with 16 quantized velocities but zero uncertainty of position.
+Below is an *unrealistic* example: simple harmonic motion with 16 quantized velocities but zero uncertainty of position.
 Resonances are easily seen but the histogram has very sharp peaks.

 ![Multiple quantized velocities but no uncertainty of position](/images/WP4.gif)

 In a quantum mechanic system the product of the uncertainty of the momemtum and position would always be greater than Planck's constant, so the uncertainty of velocity should be inversely proportional to the uncertainty of position.
 Let's try something better.

-The simple harmonic motion system below has 32 different quantized velocities and a continuous Gaussian distribution of uncertainty of position.
+**A better example:** the simple harmonic motion system below has 32 different quantized velocities and a continuous Gaussian distribution of uncertainty of position.
 The wave-like character of the histogram can still be clearly seen:

 ![A better system](/images/WP5.gif)

-A view of its histograms over time models the "fuzzy" state of the particle: the sharp peaks are gone.
+A view of its histograms over time models the "fuzzy" state of the particle.
+The sharp peaks are gone.

 ![A better system: histograms](/images/WP6.gif)